sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/fire-configuration.rst

 Fire Configurations for Assuming Role
 ==============

-Now you have IAM Assume role set up and ready, so you can configure in the Fire Insights.
+Since the IAM Assume Role has been successfully set up, in the previous steps, so now we are ready to configure it in the Fire Insights.
+Follow the below steps to complete the configuration:

-1. Login to Fire Insights application
+1. Login to Fire Insights application:

-Once you login to Fire Insights application click on ``ADMINISTRATION`` tab on top, it will take you to the configuration page.
+Once you login to Fire Insights application click on ``ADMINISTRATION`` tab located on top, it will take you to the configuration page.

 .. figure:: ../../../_assets/aws/glue/config.PNG
    :alt: aws
    :width: 60%

-2. Update the below parameters as per the AWS configurations
+2. Update the below parameters as per the AWS configurations:

 .. list-table::
    :widths: 10 20 30